 - Does the patient move their leg in an unusual way?

-- Does the patient have a tendency to tuck up one leg?
-This could indicate an iliopsoas hemorrhage.
+- Does the patient have a tendency to tuck up one leg, suggesting an iliopsoas hemorrhage?

 Later in life, signs of hemophilia include prolonged or excessive bleeding even after minor surgical procedures or trauma.